danieljlepiscopo/ccna-homelab/README.md

 # CCNA Homelab
-This is my home lab to help me prepare for the Cisco CCNA 200-301.
-I'm using real Cisco IOS routers and switches!
+This is my homelab to help me prepare for the Cisco CCNA 200-301 certification.
+I'm using real Cisco IOS routers and switches to build practical skills in networking concepts like VLANs, STP, static routing, and more.
+The goal is to simulate a real-world enterprise environment and reinforce theory with hands-on experience.

 ## Devices Used
 - Cisco 1921 Routers (x3)